t-o-k/Useful-POV-Ray-macros/README.md

 Evaluates the function Fn() at the coordinates in the v0 vector.

-It works with both regular trivariate functions and transform functions.
+It works with both regular trivariate functions, transform functions and pattern functions.

 ## VectorTransform(v0, Transform)